neurodata/neurodata.io/content/guides/neuroglancer-pt-annotations.md

 [TOC]

 This guide demonstrates how to add point annotations manually to a neuroglancer view.
-To generate a starting neuroglancer view, we recommend using <a href="https://ndwebtools.neurodata.io" target="_blank" rel="noopener">ndwebtools</a>.
-For this demo, we have made <a href="https://viz.neurodata.io/?json_url=https://json.neurodata.io/v1?NGStateID=c-D79XYYWJngLw" target="_blank" rel="noopener">this</a> neuroglancer view available to use.
+To generate a starting neuroglancer view, we recommend following one of the viz links from [OCP]([url('/content/projects/ocp.yaml')]).
+For this demo, we are going to use <a href="https://viz.neurodata.io/?json_url=https://json.neurodata.io/v1?NGStateID=c-D79XYYWJngLw" target="_blank" rel="noopener">this</a> neuroglancer view.

 ### Open JSON editor